j-a-avery/sicp/README.md

 # Solutions to Structure and Interpretation of Computer Programs

+For notes/thoughts/observations/whining/complaining about my progress through the book, there's also a (Github Pages site)[https://j-a-avery.github.io/sicp/] set up.

 I am (very slowly) working through the classic textbook *Structure and Interpretation of Computer Programs*.

 This is for my own personal practice and edification.